© 2013 Ren Alexander

 I wince.
 “Do you have to put it that way?”

-“Don’t tell me that isn’t what you and that fine specimen aren’t doing every weekend,” she poses dubiously.
+“Don’t tell me that isn’t what you and that fine specimen aren’t doing every weekend.”

 “No, we knit,” I mutter and look away from her.
 I practically hear her rolling her eyes at me.

 “You need to talk to him again, Hadley.
-Three years is enough for you to have wasted your time on a man who isn’t going to commit to you or give you the children that you want.
-You’re 33 years-old.
-Won’t he be 34 in a few months?”
+Three years is enough for you to have wasted your time on a man who won’t commit to you or give you children.
+You’re thirty-three-years old.
+Won’t he be thirty-four in a few months?”
 I swing my head back to her and nod.
 “His sperm will last forever.
-You, on the other hand,” she raises an eyebrow and shakes her head sadly, “are in a time crunch.
-Those eggs of yours aren’t going to wait around forever, you know.”
+You,” she raises an eyebrow and shakes her head sadly, “are in a time crunch.
+Those eggs of yours won’t wait around forever, you know.”
 So says the woman who is almost four years younger than me.

 Annoyed, I reply, “I know this, Morgan.
 It’s all I think about lately, but I can’t force him to change his mind and propose.”